AshleyEM/CS-361/README.md

 ````

-4) Send min/max values in JSON format to number generator through the socket
+4) Send min/max values in JSON format through the socket.

 ````